 Carried by Chinese settlers to Thailand, Malaysia and Singapore, it is these three countries along with China that honour the Nine Emperor Gods Festival.
 The Peranakan people, who are descendants of these Chinese ancestors, are the main champions of the festival.
 Owing to this, countries and areas with a high population of Peranakans are normally where you can find the most intense celebrations.

-With Peranakans scattered across southern Thailand, it is not only on the island of Phuket where you can attend a version of the Nine Emperor Gods Festival ritual.
+With Peranakans scattered across southern Thailand, it is not only on the island of Phuket that you can attend a version of the Nine Emperor Gods Festival ritual.
 Towns such as Krabi and Surat Thani also host their own celebrations, but they are much tamer events in contrast.

 As 35% of the Phuket population is of Peranakan or Chinese descent, the Nine Emperor Gods Festival really finds its height here.
 With its unapologetic intensity, religious dedication and its commitment to pious yet shocking acts, nothing compares to the Nine Emperor Gods Festival held on the island of Phuket.